muoz0003/mtm6302-capstone-muoz0003/README.md

 The **Capstone Project: Astronomy Picture of the Day Search** focuses on creating a website to demonstrate the API from NASA that shows pictures of the galaxy for each day.
 The mockup is focused on Desktop, Tablet, and Mobile screen sizes.
 In the mockup folder in part 2 branch, you can find the respective PDF for each one.
 My intention is to make a one-page scrolling website with a quick link menu that will jump to a specific part of the page instead of loading another page.
 There will be animations for buttons, and the about page will display how many pictures the site has displayed on that particular date.
 Additionally, there will be another section for the picture of yesterday, random picture, and a last year picture that users can access.
 Finally, there will be a contact form that users can use to send feedback or messages.
 This will be coded in JS.

 ## Project Supervisor
-All the coding in this project was made by David Muñoz Jensen and under the guide of Professor David Plata Ramirez for the WMTM6302 section 3 Web Development class in Algonquin College.
+All the coding in this project was made by David Muñoz Jensen and under the guide of Professor David Plata Ramirez for the MTM6302 section 3 Web Development III course in Algonquin College.

 ## Process